class openfl.events.MouseEvent extends Event

 Instance Fields

-Indicates whether the Alt key is active(true
+Indicates whether the Alt key is active(true) or inactive

-).
+(false).
 Supported for Windows only.
 On other operating

-systems, this property is always set to false
+systems, this property is always set to false.

 On Windows or Linux, indicates whether the Ctrl key is active

-).
+(true) or inactive(false).
 On Macintosh,

 indicates whether either the Control key or the Command key is activated.